Fix your organization’s toxic culture

 - Repeated nitpicking of pull requests, proposed changes, project designs, etc., often in a back-and-forth manner.
 This behavior wastes time and energy and is often targeted against specific people or teams, either as a way to exert control, a stalling tactic, or a way to undermine others.

-- Incident post-mortems focused on identifying a few superficial causes and proposing a few superficial changes, usually by means of additional and pointless process, instead of examining what are often underlying cultural issues that created the breeding ground for poor engineering quality or people who cannot or will not do their jobs effectively.
+- Incident post-mortems focused on identifying a few superficial causes and proposing a few superficial changes, usually by means of additional and pointless process.
+This approach ignores what are often underlying cultural issues that created the breeding ground for poor engineering quality, or people who cannot or will not do their jobs effectively.

-- Lack of alignment of priorities and current work, usually between teams but sometimes within teams, which leads either to two people doing the same task that only needs to be done once, or one group making changes incompatible with the other’s priorities and effort.
-This obviously wasteful situation would seem like simple poor communication, which it often is, but it can also be the result of ineffective management or, again, a bad actor who does only what they want to do without acknowledging the bigger picture.
+- Lack of alignment of priorities and current work, usually between teams but sometimes within teams.
+Two people may end doing the same task that only needs to be done once, or one group will make changes incompatible with another’s priorities and effort.
+This obviously wasteful situation would seem like simply poor communication, which it often is, but it can also be the result of ineffective management or, again, a bad actor or team who does only what they want to do without acknowledging the bigger picture.

 - Excluding stakeholders from critical conversations.
-A stakeholder for any engineering project includes anyone who not only may benefit or use the result, but those who will need to contribute any work on it.
+A stakeholder for any engineering project includes anyone who not only may benefit or use the result, but also those who will need to contribute any work to it.
 (Infrastructure or operational teams often get excluded from these conversations.)

 - Shutting down opinions.
 Sure, management says everyone’s voice matters.
 But if they never seem to act on the suggestions or recommendations of any but a handful of people, or worse, allow those elect few to shut others down, that message is bullshit.

 - A “no” culture, where proposals tend to be shot down immediately, especially if they do not come from the “right” people.
 I was at Yahoo! when Marissa Mayer became CEO.
-I remember in one of her earlier all-hands on encouraging corporate productivity, she told people not to go looking for “no.” She meant that people should get the appropriate sign-offs from relevant stakeholders.
+I remember in one of her earlier all-hands on encouraging corporate productivity, she told people not to go looking for “no.” She meant that people should get the appropriate sign-offs from relevant stakeholders only, and not from people who had no real involvement.
 I was unimpressed with this message, because what she failed to see was that saying “no” was pre-programmed into large swaths of Yahoo! management.
 Telling people not to be the person who always says “no” was a more-needed message at that time.

-These counterproductive behaviors can be obvious, or sometimes they could be normally healthy practices taken to such an extreme, they have the opposite effect.
+These counterproductive behaviors can be obviously counterproductive or damaging, or sometimes they could be normally healthy practices taken to such an extreme, they have the opposite effect.
 Those good-behaviors-gone-bad can be much more difficult to recognize and counter.

 Individual contributors can sometimes mitigate some of these situations on their own, but in the end, management needs to respond.
-And because managers are often at the core of some of these issues, change has to be systemic, even if it seems to be localized to a single team.
+And because managers are often at the core of perpetuating, if not creating, some of these issues, change has to be systemic, even if it initially seems to be localized to a single team.

 I cannot say this enough: if any single team or even if one single person consistently demonstrates toxic behavior with impunity, you have a toxic culture.
 They are wasting someone’s time and quite probably causing real personal harm.
 If the human toll does not provide enough motivation, then look at the business toll.
 Work is not getting done, and when it does get done, it will likely be subpar.
 People will leave the company just to get away from that hell, and they will probably not be the people you want to see go.

-If the toxicity seems to stem less from otherwise well-meaning people, the toxicity may be woven into the culture, and that needs to be addressed.
+If the toxicity seems to stem from patterns of behavior of otherwise genuinely well-meaning and capable people, the toxicity may be woven into the culture, and that needs to be addressed.
 Culture change is hard, but unhealthy engineering cultures are inefficient and ineffective.

 Fix your toxic culture.
 Deal effectively with bad actors.
 Have difficult conversations.
-Empower people trying to do the right thing, to speak up and move the needle, and act when they do.
+Empower people trying to do the right thing, to speak up and move the needle, and support them when they do.
 Don’t make promises you won’t keep and don’t lie.
 Just do it.